PabloVrs/ShpStreetGraph/README.md

 - `spatial_operations`: Type of spatial operation (intersection or distance).

-- `distance_km`: Buffer distance in kilometers for spatial operations.
+- `distance_range`: distance used for buffering streets in spatial operations (depends on the EPSG).

 - `output_format_adjlist`: Whether to export the adjacency list in CSV format.
 - `output_format_graphml`: Whether to export the graph in GraphML format.